SamAmco/track-and-graph/docs/faq/faq_6.md

 # How do notes work?

 Notes allow you to keep track of qualitative data alongside your quantitative data.
-There are two types of notes:\n\n• Global notes (added directly in the notes menu)\n\n• Data point notes (attached to specific data points)\n\nWhen adding a data point you may wish to track an important piece of information specific to that data set.
+There are two types of notes:
+- Global notes (added directly in the notes menu)
+- Data point notes (attached to specific data points)

+When adding a data point you may wish to track an important piece of information specific to that data set.
 For example:

 ![faq_image_6_1](images/faq_image_6_1.jpg)